18F/unit-testing-node/_pages/testing-component-integration.md

 > 18f-unit-testing-node@0.0.0 test .../unit-testing-node
 > gulp test "--grep" "^Integration "

-[16:17:18] Using gulpfile .../unit-testing-node/gulpfile.js
+[17:59:19] Using gulpfile .../unit-testing-node/gulpfile.js
-[16:17:18] Starting 'test'...
+[17:59:19] Starting 'test'...

   Integration test
-    ✓ should successfully load the application script ✓ should not register if the config file is invalid an evergreen_tree reaction to a message
-      ✓ should create a GitHub issue
-    a evergreen_tree reaction to a message
+    ✓ should successfully load the application script ✓ should not register if the config file is invalid ✓ should create a GitHub issue given a valid reaction (62ms) ✓ should fail to create a GitHub issue
-      ✓ should fail to create a GitHub issue a message receiving an unknown reaction
+    ✓ should ignore a message receiving an unknown reaction ✓ should catch and log an unanticipated error
-      ✓ should be ignored
-    an unanticipated error from Middleware.expect
-      ✓ should be caught and logged

-  6 passing (281ms)
+  6 passing (320ms)

-[16:17:19] Finished 'test' after
+[17:59:20] Finished 'test' after
 ```

 Now that you're all finished, compare your solutions to the code in